Personal Essay

 But optimization doesn't plateau.
 It completes itself.

-My 1992 novel—and the physics I observed in technical systems for five decades—suggests there is no stable endpoint to unlimited optimization.
+My 1992 novel—and the physics I observed in technical systems for decades—suggests there is no stable endpoint to unlimited optimization.
 There's only dissolution.

 X didn't fail because of bad programming.
 It succeeded perfectly—and that success transformed it into something that no longer needed to exist as a coherent entity.